-Authorization (RMA) number from our technical support department by calling (435) 245-8012 or by submitting an online RMA form at www.apogeeinstruments.com/tech-support-recalibration-repairs/.
+Authorization (RMA) number from our technical support department by submitting an online RMA form at www.apogeeinstruments.com/tech-support-recalibration-repairs/.
 We will use your RMA number for tracking of the service item.
+Call (435) 245-8012 or email techsupport@apogeeinstruments.com with questions.

-2. Send all RMA sensors and meters back in the following condition: Clean the sensor's exterior and cord.
-Do not modify the sensors or wires, including splicing, cutting wire leads, etc. If a connector has been attached to the cable end, please include the mating connector - otherwise the sensor connector will be removed in order to complete the repair/recalibration.

-3. Please write the RMA number on the outside of the shipping container.

-4. Return the item with freight pre-paid and fully insured to our factory address shown below.
+- 2. For warranty evaluations, send all RMA sensors and meters back in the following condition: Clean the sensor's exterior and cord.
+Do not modify the sensors or wires, including splicing, cutting wire leads, etc. If a connector has been attached to the cable end, please include the mating connector otherwise the sensor connector will be removed in order to complete the repair/recalibration.
+Note: When sending back sensors for routine calibration that have Apogee's standard stainless-steel connectors, you only need to send the sensor with the 30 cm section of cable and one-half of the connector.
+We have mating connectors at our factory that can be used for calibrating the sensor. - 3.
+Please write the RMA number on the outside of the shipping container. - 4.
+Return the item with freight pre-paid and fully insured to our factory address shown below.
 We are not responsible for any costs associated with the transportation of products across international borders.